American Beauty (1999 film): Sexuality and repression

 Pennington argues that American Beauty defines its characters through their sexuality.
 Lester's attempts to relive his youth are a direct result of his lust for Angela, and the state of his relationship with Carolyn is in part shown through their lack of sexual contact.
 Also sexually frustrated, Carolyn has an affair that takes her from "cold perfectionist" to more of a carefree soul who "[sings] happily along with" the music in her car.
 Jane and Angela constantly reference sex, through Angela's descriptions of her supposed sexual encounters and the way the girls address each other.
 Their nude scenes are used to communicate their vulnerability.
 By the end of the film, Angela's hold on Jane has weakened until the only power she has over her friend is Lester's attraction to her.
 Col. Fitts reacts with disgust to meeting Jim and Jim; he asks, "How come these faggots always have to rub it in your face?
 How can they be so shameless?"
 To which Ricky replies, "That's the thing, Dad—they don't feel like it's anything to be ashamed of."
-Pennington argues that Col. Fitts' reaction is not homophobic, but an "anguished self-interrogation".
+Pennington argues that Col. Fitts's reaction is not homophobic, but an "anguished self-interrogation".